-Before you had children, how often did you and your partner need to work together as a team or take turns in relying upon and supporting one other?
-Answer this and you’ll probably have the reason why so many of us disagree with our partners over family matters and why we sometimes don’t see that a joint approach is needed.
+Before you had children, how often did you and your partner need to work together as a team or take turns in supporting one other?
+Answer this and you’ll probably have the reason why so many couples disagree over family matters and why we sometimes don’t see that a joint approach is needed.

 The Same Page Technique is a way to open up communication between parents, get you thinking about what you each do right, and acknowledge where you could step up to the plate and work together.

-Communication between parents may break down for many reasons, but the most common is when one of you feels overburdened in their parenting or household role (this may be due to work commitments or routine, not just because you’re living with a lazy partner!).
+Communication between parents may break down for many reasons, but the most common is when one of you feels overburdened.
+This may be due to work commitments or routine, not just because you’re living with a lazy partner!
 When every attempt to talk descends into bickering, you need to take time out to work with your partner and find a way forward.

 Sit down with your partner once the children have gone to bed to discuss what you admire about each other’s approach to the family and what you’d like to see changed.
 If you feel self-conscious, write points on paper and hand them to each other to read.

 Agree on what the problems are in your family.
-If it’s a specific issue, such as disciplining the children, do either of you have any ideas about how you could address it?
+If it’s a specific issue, such as disciplining the children, what ideas do you have about how you to address it?
 Discuss some rules you could put in place and make sure you’re both committed to them.